Mapping "Brain Terrain" Regions on Mars using Deep Learning: Conclusion

 \section{Conclusion}

-We developed a hybrid pipeline using convolutional neural networks to automate the detection of rare brain coral terrain in a large dataset of 52,618 HiRISE images of Mars.
-A Fourier domain classifier on compressed imagery allowed rapid screening before pixel-level segmentation mapping of landform boundaries, enabling processing of the 28TB archive in just 21 hours rather than 14 days.
-This approach revealed 456 detections which was narrowed down to 201 positive confirmations after manually vetting the results.
-If brain coral morphology indicates freeze-thaw processes similar to stone circles on Earth \citep{Kessler2001}, it would confirm past liquid water availability and inform astrobiology site selection. \citealt{Golombek2012}'s rock counting can map spatial variations in boulder populations from shadows, while future work by Pearson et al. (in prep.) will focus specifically on quantifying boulder density variation across brain coral using machine learning.
-Integrating multiple remote sensing datasets can provide robust tests of competing brain coral formation hypotheses and reveal insights into Mars' recent climate, geology, and potential habitability.
-Timely processing of big orbital data enables more extensive surveys to inform landing site selection and identify rare landforms for study.
+We developed a hybrid pipeline using convolutional neural networks to automate the detection of rare brain terrain in a large dataset of 58,209 HiRISE images of Mars.
+A Fourier domain classifier on compressed imagery allowed rapid screening before pixel-level segmentation mapping of landform boundaries, enabling processing of the 28TB archive in just 21 hours rather than what would have been 14 days.
+We identify 201 new images containing brain terrain with an additional 1141 candidates that will require vetting by hand to be confirmed.
+An interactive table of the results is available on Github for the community to explore and build upon\footnote{https://github.com/pearsonkyle/Mars-Brain-Coral-Network}.
+The confirmed brain terrain detections are centered primarily around 40N with another small group around 40S.
+The preferential distribution in latitude can correlate to certain climate conditions based on Mars' history but more work is required to quantify the correlation exactly.
+If brain terrain formed by freeze-thaw cycles similar to the processes that create patterned stone circles on Earth (\citealt{Kessler2001}; \citealt{Kaab2014}), it would imply that freeze-thaw processes redistribute rocks near the martian surface and that this process is largely limited to a narrow latitudinal band.
+In a future study we will map rock distributions in HiRISE images using shadow measurements to derive size and abundance similar to \citealt{Golombek2012}; and \citealt{Huertas2006}.
+Quantifying rock distributions will help test hypotheses related to possible cryoturbation and freeze-thaw processes in brain terrain formation.
+Integrating multiple remote sensing datasets, such as high-resolution imagery, crater counts, thermal data, and rock counting from shadow analysis, can provide robust tests of the competing brain terrain formation hypotheses.
+This, in turn, can reveal valuable insights into Mars' recent climate, geology, and potential habitability, which have important implications for future landing site selection and the study of these rare Martian landforms. \citep{Gallagher2011}